Lumosity427/ROBLOX-Secret-Message-Sender/README.md

 # ROBLOX-Secret-Message-Sender
-this is for secret messaging.
+--this is for secret messaging.
 GO to the chat and type the following: /console  after that, paste the script in, also, read the end of the script for a surprise :D

+--But, you might want to sort the script out
+-- but it might be fine for some people if you use a normal executor

 --thank you for chosing extcotical